zenangst/Spots/README.md

 **preferredViewSize** is exactly what the name implies, it is the preferred size for the view when it should be rendered on screen.
 We used the prefix `preferred` as it might be different if the view has dynamic height.

-Using different heights for different object can be a hassle in both iOS and macOS, but not with **Spots**.
+Using different heights for different object can be a hassle in iOS, tvOS and macOS, but not with **Spots**.
 To set a calculated height based on the **Item** content, you simply set the height back to the *item* when you are done calculating it in *configure(inout item: Item)*.

 e.g
 ``swift